SEND (Special Educational Needs and Disabilities)

 Provisions within our setting

-Our SEN Policy and SEN Annual Report, both found below, detail both our approach to SEN and how this incorporates the changes to governmental papers documented above.
+Our SEN Policy and SEN Information Report - A Parents and Carers Guide to SEN at St Martin's, both found below, detail both our approach to SEN and how this incorporates the changes to governmental papers documented above.
 Along with how this has impacted on our SEN register, attainment, progress and approach to interventions.
 As a caring, nurturing and inclusive school, we endeavour to find the potential within all of the children within our setting and will always do all that we can to support the needs of all pupils to ensure they are receiving the very best provision possible.
 This is often achieved through the vast expertise we have within our school, but also by sourcing the right support from external providers such as: The Specialist Teaching and Learning Service and Speech and Language Therapy.

 If you have any further questions please do not hesitate to contact Mrs E Carter on 01303 2338888 or email@example.com.